top of page

 Registered Psychologist

-I’m a registered Psychologist with over 16+ years of experience supporting children, adolescents, young adults (0 to 35 years), and families through a wide range of emotional and relational challenges.
+I'm a registered psychologist with over 18 years of experience supporting children, young people and families.

-I’ve worked across clinical, community (Child Youth and Mental Health Service, Disability Services), trauma-informed (out-of-home care), and private practice settings.
-This diverse experience allows me to offer both early intervention and intensive, systemic support when challenges are more complex.
+I've worked across child and youth mental health, disability services, trauma-informed settings and private practice.
+This experience allows me to provide both early intervention and more intensive support when challenges are complex or longstanding.

 • Emotional regulation and mood difficulties